 Even before COVID-19, e-learning was surging in popularity.
 Now that working from home has become the norm, offering courses online is a must for many content creators and educational institutions.
 However, building this functionality from scratch can be tricky, even for experienced developers.

-Fortunately, adding e-learning materials to WordPress is easy, thanks to our MemberPress Courses visual builder.
+Fortunately, adding e-learning materials to WordPress is easy, thanks to our MemberPress visual online course builder.
 You can create your curriculum and plan lessons with an intuitive, drag-and-drop customizer without touching a line of code.
 All you need is your existing WordPress site and our MemberPress plugin.

 In this article, we’ll give you a quick overview of MemberPress Courses and show you how to use it to build your virtual curriculum visually.
 Let’s get started!